Perfluorinated compound

 A perfluorinated compound (PFC) or perfluoro compound is an organofluorine compound that lacks C-H bonds.
 Many perfluorinated compounds have properties that are quite different from their C-H containing analogues.
-Common functional groups in PFCs are OH, CO_{2}H, chlorine, O, and SO_{3}H. Electrofluorination is the predominant method for PFC production.
+Common functional groups in PFCs are \sOH, perfluoroaldehydes and perfluoroketones =O, \sCO\sOH, \sCl, \sO\s, and \sSO2\sOH.
+Electrofluorination is the predominant method for PFC production.
 Due to their chemical stability, some of these perfluorinated compounds bioaccumulate.

 Applications

 One class of perfluorinated compounds, the fluorosurfactants, are widely used in the production of teflon (PTFE) and related fluorinated polymers.
 They also have been used to confer hydrophobicity and stain-resistance to fabrics.
 They are components of fire-fighting foam.
 Fluorosurfactants (PFAS) reduce surface tension by concentrating at the liquid-air interface due to the lipophobicity of polyfluorocarbons.

 Chlorofluorocarbons are also perfluorinated compounds, many of which were formerly used as refrigerants (Freon) until they were implicated in ozone degradation.

 Production

 A common industrial method for synthesizing perflurocompounds is electrofluorination.

 Some perfluoroheteroarenes are produced via saturative addition and then defluorinative rearomatization.